-Stamp Duty Land Tax (SDLT) must be paid to HM Revenue and Customs when buying a residential property or land over a certain price in England, Wales and Northern Ireland.
+Stamp Duty Land Tax (SDLT) must be paid to HM Revenue and Customs when buying a residential property or land over a certain price in England and Northern Ireland.

 Enter the property Purchase Price into the form below to calculate the Stamp Duty Land Tax (SDLT) due.